Skip to content

 effect.terminal_config.canvas_height = 24

 If either canvas_width or canvas_height are set to 0, that dimension will be automatically detected based on the terminal device dimensions.
+If either dimensions is set to -1, that dimensions will be set to match the input text dimensions.

 effect.terminal_config.ignore_terminal_dimensions = True